borjamrd/osea-bmrd/README.md

 ## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `ng test` to execute the unit tests via Jest

-## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
-To use this command, you need to first add a package that implements end-to-end testing capabilities.
+## Tech used

+In order to create a fast-reliable application I've choose the following stack:

+- Angular 17
+- eslint
+- PrimeNG
+- TailwindCSS
+- Jest
+- ngx-translate

-## Further help
+## Sections

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+- [ ] Songs list
+- [ ] Song details
+- [ ] New song